 The student presents a public recital featuring 55 minutes of music in the principal applied area.
-Specific requirements are in the Music Department Handbook.
+Specific requirements are in the School of Music Handbook.
 Prerequisite: Completion of REC 470 Note Check during the previous semester.
 The performance is at the discretion of the applied teacher.